 This course enables a student to understand and apply the basic laws of physics in a practical way.
 It provides a algebraic, highly practical approach to the basic areas of mechanics, heat, sound, optics, and electricity.
 Laboratory work, to both introduce and reinforce concepts, is followed up by required formal lab reports.

-Multiple video/clips will be shown to emphasize concepts from Discovery School/Education and Mythbusters.
+Multiple video/clips will be shown to emphasize concepts.

-446 AP/ACC Physics (Jr, Sr)
+446 AP Physics (Jr, Sr)